sluglinux/sluglinux.org/CONTRIBUTING.md

   * $ make serve
   * visit localhost:8000

-Generate production html and upload
+Generate production html and save changes in git
   * $ make publish
+  * $ git status # view files that have been changed
+  * $ git add <file that you changed or added>
+  * $ git commit -m "commit message"
-  * $ make rsync_upload
+  * $ git push"
+  * $ upload output to sluglinux.github.io repo somehow (to be updated)